Wondiws98/b9-mid-flight-content-switcher/README.md

 # B9 Mid-Flight Content Cwitcher
-Module Manager Patch that enables B9 part switching of all container's mid-flight.
+Simple Module Manager Patch that enables B9 part switching of all container's mid-flight.

 The patch simply targets every "ModuleB9PartSwitch" with a "baseVolume" field.